 Acupuncture

 Acupuncture is a healing therapy within Traditional Chinese Medicine that has been used for over 3,000 years.
-Acupuncture promotes natural healing and improves functioning.
-It does this by stimulating specific points on the body.
-By targeting these specific points, acupuncture helps to bring balance to the body, reduce inflammation, and stimulate the body’s own painkillers.
+Acupuncture stimulates the healing processes within the body and improves its functioning.
+It does this through balancing the nervous system, immune system, and hormones as well as relaxing your muscles.
+The acupuncture treatment targets specific points on the body in order to correct the underlying imbalance at the root of your health concerns.

 Benefits of Acupuncture include: